If you can’t find the answer to your question below, please contact us by clicking here.

 For more details on early drop off and extended care, please go to our Camp Sessions section by clicking here.

 Yes.
 We offer a supervised drop-off from 8:30-9am and pick up from 4:00-4:30pm free of charge.
 We also offer before care from 8-8:30am, and after care from 4:30-5:00pm for $10/camper/week each, or $15/camper/week for both, regardless of how many days extended care is required that week.

 If the participant is picked up later than this designated time, you will be charged a late fee of $10 per 15 minutes daily and/OR you may be asked to withdraw the participant from our program if you cannot pick up by 5:00pm.

 Morning sessions focus on soccer which include: warm up games, individual skill development, fun team building exercises and Mini-World Cups.
 Campers are grouped by age, size & ability, where possible.

-Afternoon sessions consist of a less structured format that typically includes an afternoon leisure swim, water-based activities and/or camp games (swim is optional but most campers do participate).
-The swim is fully supervised by camp staff & pool lifeguards but is subject to availability, ratios & regulations (some locations may not swim every day).
+Afternoon programming is a less structured format and typically consists of a combination of various camp games and an afternoon leisure swim (for those enrolled in the full day swim program).
+If participating in the full day swim portion, campers will enjoy a fun leisure swim fully supervised by camp staff & pool lifeguards but is subject to availability, ratios & regulations (some locations may not swim every day).
 Campers may be required to rotate or share swim time at certain pools.
-Supervised activities for non-swimming campers will depend on the makeup of the group.
+For the campers enrolled in the full day ‘non swim’ option and for the balance of the afternoon for campers enrolled in the swim portion, various camp games will be organized, which may include water-based activities.
 There may not be any soccer played in the afternoons.